-The wall paintings of Thera (Santorini) reveal the bustling civilization that existed on the southernmost island of the Cyclades circa 1600 BCE.
+The Thera wall paintings (Santorini) reveal the bustling civilization that existed on the southernmost island of the Cyclades circa 1600 BCE.
 Around that time the island suffered a devastating earthquake along with a volcanic eruption which caused part of the island to submerge into the sea.
 It is believed that the tsunami that followed reached Crete, and wreaked havoc there as well.
 Akrotiri, a harbor town on Thera, was preserved as if in a time capsule, buried in layers of pumice and volcanic ash.
-In 1967, Spyridon Marinatos began excavations in the ‘Pompeii of the Aegean’, unearthing multi-storied buildings that housed magnificent frescoes.
+In 1967, Spyridon Marinatos began excavations in the “Pompeii of the Aegean”, unearthing multi-storied buildings that housed magnificent frescoes.

 The stone walls were first covered with a mixture of clay and straw in order to seal the wall against moisture and guarantee the endurance of the frescoes, then came layers of plaster.
 The painter applied the colors to the wet surface using twine and a pointed tool.
 Painting on a wet surface also enhanced the endurance of the work.
 Lastly, some details were added on a dry surface.

 The wall painting of spring is the only one that was found in its entirety, covering the three walls of a room.
 It shows the Theran landscape before the volcanic explosion.
 Upon the rocky landscape, red lilies with yellow stems bloom and sway in a gentle breeze.
 In the sky, swallows alone or in pairs play, announcing the coming of spring.